-Interest on the Bonds is payable from the Interest Payment Date next preceding the date of authentication thereof unless:
+Calculation of Interest.
+Interest on the Notes is payable from the Interest Payment Date next preceding the date of authentication thereof unless:

-- 1. a Bond is authenticated as of an Interest Payment Date, in which event it will bear interest from such date, - 2. a Bond is authenticated prior to an Interest Payment Date and after the close of business on the 15th day of the month preceding the Interest Payment Date (each, a "Record Date"), in which event it will bear interest from such Interest Payment Date,
+- (a) a Note is authenticated on or before an Interest Payment Date and after the close of business on the preceding Record Date, in which event it will bear interest from such Interest Payment Date: - (b) a Note is authenticated on or before the first Record Date, in which event interest thereon will be payable from the Closing Date; or

-- 3. a Bond is authenticated on or before August 15, 2025, in which event it shall bear interest from the Closing Date, or - 4. at the time of authentication of a Bond, interest is in default thereon, in which event it will bear interest from the Interest Payment Date to which interest has previously been paid or made available for payment thereon.
+(c) interest on any Note is in default as of the date of authentication thereof, in which event interest thereon will be payable from the date to which interest has been paid in full, payable on each Interest Payment Date.

-Interest on the Bonds will be calculated on the basis of a 360-day year comprised of twelve 30-day months.
+Interest with respect to the Notes will be computed on the basis of a 360-day year composed of 12 months of 30 days each.